MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster-replacement.md

   `velero backup describe <BACKUP-NAME>`

-If you're using Azure Blob storage for your backups, you can view your backup in your Azure storage account under the `blob/container` that your created.
+If you're using Azure Blob storage for your backups, you can view your backup in your Azure storage account under the `blob/container` that you created.

 <!--What if they're using MinIO?-->

 ## Restore a cluster

 To restore a cluster, you must create a new cluster to restore the old cluster to.
-You cannot restore a cluster backup to an existing cluster.
+You can't restore a cluster backup to an existing cluster.

 The restore operation allows you to restore all of the objects and persistent volumes from a previously created backup.
 You can also restore only a filtered subset of objects and persistent volumes.